ShubhankarK/task1/README.md

 Sub-task 4:

-        Fetch the set cookie with http://localhost:8080/getcookies and display the stored key-values in it.
+        Task: Fetch the set cookie with http://localhost:8080/getcookies and display the stored key-values in it.

         Steps for execution:
           • Enter http://localhost:8080/setcookie in the search bar of your browser.